SiteGround vs DreamHost: A Grinding Battle for 2023

 Non-WordPress users, thankfully, have a tool to build their site.
 DreamHost includes Remixer, an in-house website builder, in its plans.
-Remixer doesn’t have the chops to make it to the top of our website builder reviews, but it’s a solid offering, especially since web host-developed website builders usually suck (read our GoDaddy GoCentral review for an example).
+Remixer doesn’t have the chops to make it to the top, but it’s a solid offering, especially since web host-developed website builders usually suck (read our GoDaddy GoCentral review for an example).

 While that’s all well and good, the most impressive part of Remixer is that you can export your site directly to WordPress.
 That means you can take advantage of the excellent themes and simple interface to build your site, while harnessing the power of WordPress to manage it.